-We asked the teachers, "How important to your household is the income you receive from Jewish education?"
+We asked the teachers: "How important to your household is the income you receive from Jewish education?"
 Only 20% of teachers surveyed reported that their income from Jewish education is the main source of income for their household.
-Fifty-one percent indicated that their income from Jewish education is an important source of additional income, while 29% say their wages from teaching are insignificant to their household income.
-Responses to a similar question in Los Angeles were more evenly distributed: 32% said their income from Jewish education is the main source of household income, 34% called it an important supplement, and 32% said it was unimportant (Aron and Phillips, 1988).
-In Miami, 57% of day school teachers reported that more than half their household income comes from Jewish teaching, but only 24% of pre-school teachers and 18% of supplementary school teachers reported that level of importance (Sheskin, 1988).
+Fifty-one percent indicated that their income from Jewish education is an important source of additional income, while 29% said their wages from teaching were insignificant to their household income.
+Responses to a similar question in Los Angeles were more evenly distributed: 32% said their income from Jewish education was the main source of household income; 34% called it an important supplement; and 32% said it was unimportant (Aron and Phillips, 1988).
+In Miami, 57% of day school teachers reported that more than half their household income came from Jewish teaching, but only 24% of pre-school teachers and 18% of supplementary school teachers reported that level of importance (Sheskin, 1988).

-An exception to the general pattern in Atlanta, Baltimore, and Milwaukee, and more consistent with Miami, is that for teachers in Orthodox day schools, income from teaching is typically not just an important source of additional pay, but their main source of income.
-Fifty-nine percent of teachers in Orthodox day schools reported that their wages from Jewish education are the main source of income, compared to 35% who indicated their wages are an important source of additional income, and only 6% who reported their income from Jewish education is insignificant.
+An exception to the general pattern in Atlanta, Baltimore, and Milwaukee, and more consistent with Miami's, is that income from teaching for teachers in Orthodox day schools is typically not only an important source of additional pay but the main source of income.
+Fifty-nine percent of teachers in Orthodox day schools reported that their wages from Jewish education were the main source of income, compared to 35% who indicated their wages were an important source of additional income; only 6% of teachers in Orthodox schools reported their income from Jewish education was insignificant.
+Moreover, among those who work full-time in Orthodox day schools (that is, those who work 25 hours per week or more, or about four fifths of teachers in Orthodox day schools), 79% said their wages from Jewish education were their main source of income.

-For many teachers the additional income, however small, is extremely meaningful.
-As one educator stated, "The salary is extremely important.
+For many teachers the additional income, however small, is very meaningful.
+As one educator stated: "The salary is extremely important.
 That's how I pay for my kid's education.
 I have to be working.
 I want to be working, but also that salary is essential."

-Overall, teachers were more satisfied than dissatisfied with their salaries, but this varied substantially by setting.
+Overall, teachers were more satisfied than dissatisfied with their salaries, but the level of satisfaction varied substantially by setting.
 As Table 7 illustrates, a substantial majority of supplementary school teachers were somewhat or very satisfied with their salaries.
-However, just under half the day school teachers and only 37% of pre-school teachers reported satisfaction with their salaries.
-Our interviews confirmed a general pattern of greater satisfaction with salaries among supplementary school teachers, and the most dissatisfaction among pre-school teachers.
+However, just under half the day school teachers of Work